Carrickmoleen, Killiney Hill Road, Killiney, Co. Dublin, A96 H672.

 BER Number: 113455554

-Carrickmoleen, dating from the early 1800's and steeped in history, is one of South Dublin's grand period residences situated on the revered Killiney Hill Road.
-A truly paradisal setting, this special property is situated on approx. two acres of manicured lawns with fine specimen trees, greenhouses, and tennis court all of which enjoy complete privacy.
+Dating from the early 1800's and steeped in history, Carrickmoleen is one of South Dublin's grand period residences situated on the revered Killiney Hill Road.
+A truly paradisal setting, this special property is situated on approx. two acres of manicured lawns with fine specimen trees, two Victorian greenhouses (recently renovated), and tennis court all of which enjoy complete privacy.

 Upon entering via the sweeping driveway lined with mature Rhododendrons and Hydrangeas, the grandeur of the house is immediately apparent before the extensive grounds come into view.
 While the privacy on offer is something to behold, the unobstructed panorama stretching along the coast to Bray Head and the Sugarloaf is simply incredible.

-The two acres of grounds and outbuildings all have stories to tell featuring two Victorian timber framed greenhouses with renewed woodwork, allotments with various fruits and vegetables, mature planting, tennis court and specimen trees to include Monkey Puzzle, Redwood, Monterey Cypress and Eucalyptus.
-Furthermore, a garage/coach house measuring 80 sq. m. presents various opportunities for conversion to a self-contained apartment, office space or continued used a garage.
+The two acres of grounds and outbuildings all have stories to tell featuring two Victorian timber framed greenhouses with recent renovations including re-glazing and renewed woodwork, allotments with various fruits and vegetables, mature planting, tennis court and specimen trees to include Monkey Puzzle, Redwood, Monterey Cypress and Eucalyptus (all c.150+ years old).

 This incredible property quite simply must be viewed to be appreciated!